 Maintaining an optimized version of both your desktop and your mobile websites may not be the best use of your resources, either.
 Again, review your web analytics to see how most people use your site when deciding how to allocate mobile development and optimization resources.

-A well-executed responsive design will ensure that navigation and images adapt attractively to the mobile experience.
-On mobile, the text becomes even more important than on desktop, due to the limited space available.
+A well-executed responsive website design will ensure that navigation and images adapt attractively to the mobile experience.
+On mobile, the text becomes even more important, due to the limited space available.
 When writing content for your mobile site, strive to be concise, purposeful, and readable with headers and callouts to help your reader quickly navigate your site's information.
 Remember to keep your calls to action especially prominent on mobile with easy-to-read buttons or call outs.

 Mobile-friendliness is good for business.
-A recent case study for shoe-company "Offspring" showed that implementing a responsive web design increased their rankings by 77.59% and increased their mobile conversion rate by 15.19%.
-By implementing elements like a large onsite search bar and a "sticky" header (one that stays in place throughout scrolling), they made their site easier to use on mobile and tablet thus keeping more visitors on their site longer and ultimately generating more sales.
+A recent case study for shoe company "Offspring" showed that using responsive web design increased their search engine rankings by 77.59% and their mobile conversion rate by 15.19%.
+By using mobile-friendly elements like a large site search bar and a "sticky" header (one that stays in place throughout scrolling), they made their site easier to use on mobile and tablet, thus keeping more visitors on their site longer, and ultimately generating more sales.

 - Not sure if your site is mobile-friendly?
 Use Google's Mobile-Friendly Test.

-- If you'd like help looking at your buyer personas, analytics, and website to determine if a mobile redesign is the right way for you to go, feel free to contact us.
+- If you'd like help analyzing your target market and website analytics to determine if a mobile redesign is right for you, feel free to contact us.

 - If you already know you need a mobile-friendly website and are looking for the right partner, let's start a conversation.